MAGNET4Cardiac7T/magnet4cardiac7t.github.io/_posts/2024-12-20-registration-for-spring-school-opens.md

 ## Spring School

-The Spring School on Physics Informed Neural Networks in Imaging and Medicine is aimed at (but not limited to) Master Degree Students and early PhD Students in the fields of:
+The Spring School on *Physics Informed Machine Learning for Medical Sciences* is aimed at (but not limited to) Master Degree Students and early PhD Students in the fields of:

 - Computer Science
 - Deep Learning/AI/Machine Learning